vbem/lilei.tech/resumes/en_US/index.md

   - *Solution Architect*
     - From 0 to 1, design and land standard CN clouds on-boarding workflow and AliCloud best practice guidelines for Ingka Group.
 Navigate dozens of projects' AliCloud setup in the right way.
     - As virtual lead of cloud billing team established an automatic bill splitting workflow and modules from 0 to 1, apply to all Ingka CN cloud accounts.
-    - As cloud architect and important participant, be responsible for China multi-cloud strategy and coordinating with multi cloud providers.
+    - As cloud architect and important participant, be responsible for China cloud strategy and coordinating with multi cloud providers.
     - As an important participant, contribute to China digital disaster recovery project.
   - *Cloud Governance Platforms Developer*
     - Build centralized and distributed SSO solutions for Ingka AliCloud accounts, integrate them with Ingka cloud accounts CMDB (Cloud Portal).